 If your looking for ways to start saving money on your groceries then the following posts are for you;

-I spent the whole of last year spending just £50 a month on my groceries and have continued that budget into this year as well.
+I spent the whole of 2016 spending just £50 a month on my groceries and have continued that budget into 2017 as well.
 Yes, it is a challenge and occasionally we do overspend but it has made us so much more aware of our spending.
-We account for every single item we pick up and put in out trolley or basket.
+We account for every single item we pick up and put in our trolley or basket.

 Coupons & Apps